 Over time, rugs will show signs of use and wear.
 Foot traffic, moisture, moths, spills, and other assaults on the rug eventually take their toll, especially if the rug is an antique.

 Fortunately, if there is damage to the rug, you can take steps to repair or restore it.
 Which you decide to do will depend on the damage to the rug and the cost and whether the rug’s value outweighs this cost.
-Here are a few things to know about restoring or repairing your antique Persian rug.
+Here are a few things to know about restoring or repairing your older Persian rug.

 - Repairing vs restoring.

 These are not the same.
-Restoring is the more expensive procedure, one that attempts to most closely reproduce the original material, weave and color of the rug.
+Restoring is the more expensive procedure, one that attempts to most closely reproduce the original material, weave, and color of the rug.
 A repair does not attempt to mimic the original as closely.
 It is simply designed to maintain the general integrity of the rug so that it can continue to be used, as, for example, applying a patch to the rug.